psychcomposite/psychcomposite.github.io/index.md

 5. Although some derivations are hunch-based, unjustified assumptions are to be minimized (preferably include citations and definitely no intentionally confusing terminology).
 6. There is no specific scentific process behind PsychComposite other than research and reflection.
 7. Personality types in PsychComposite can be strongly correlated to other personality systems, such as the Big 5, MBTI and Jungian Typology.
-8. We are open to feedback so you may submit
+8. We are open to feedback that you may submit, see [Contact & Feedback](#Contact & feedback).

 *low-level traits = primitives